RozWelch/CareHub-Project4-2023/README.md

 The app provides a list of Care Providers, their services information and contact details.
 Registered users are able to rate their services, and also leave comments on the service they received.
 The design is aimed to be simple and easy to navigate.
 Accessiblity was a major factor in the site design.

-Link to the site here https://ADD LINK HERE
+Link to the site here https://carehub-caresearch2023.herokuapp.com/

 ## Am I Responsive mockups
 ![Responsive Mockup](https://github.com/RozWelch/ ADD MOCKUP HERE)